Remembering Paul Newman

-After the war ended he completed a B.A. in economics and drama in his home state of Ohio, before marrying first wife Jackie Witte and moving to New York City in 1951, to begin his long and distinguished acting career in stage, television and movie productions.
+After WWII ended he completed a B.A. in economics and drama in his home state of Ohio, before marrying first wife Jackie Witte.
+They moved to New York City in 1951 where Newman began his long and distinguished acting career on stage, television and in movie productions.

-Paul met Joanne Woodward while they were both understudying for the leads in a New York stage play in 1953.
+Blue-eyed actor Paul Newman met Joanne Woodward while they were both understudying for the leads in a New York stage play in 1953.

 Their initial friendship flourished into much more, culminating in Joanne becoming pregnant while they were starring in and filming The Long Hot Summer together in 1957.
 In the cast of The Long Hot Summer with them were character actors Angela Lansbury and Richard Anderson.

 After Paul’s divorce was finalized, Joanne Woodward and Paul Newman got married in 1958 and went on to star in 9 more feature films together over 5 decades.
-Some of the Paul Newman/Joanne Woodward movies included:
+Some of the best Paul Newman/Joanne Woodward movies:

 - Rally ‘Round the Flag, Boys!
 (1958), a comedy with Joan Collins, Duane Hickman, and Tuesday Weld.

-- A New Kind of Love (1963), a romantic comedy with Thelma Ritter, Eva Gabor (Green Acres), and Robert Clary (Hogan’s Heroes).
+- A New Kind of Love (1963), a romantic comedy with Thelma Ritter, Eva Gabor, and Robert Clary (Hogan’s Heroes).

-- Mr. and Mrs. Bridge (1990), with co-stars Kyra Sedgwick, Blythe Danner.
+- Mr. and Mrs. Bridge (1990), with co-stars Kyra Sedgwick and Blythe Danner.
 Mr. and Mrs. Bridge was the last movie to co-star Joanne Woodward and Paul Newman.